Avanishipsator/Ipsator_Ecommerce/README.md

 - **Relationships:**
   - Many-to-One with `User` entity (Mapped by `user` in `Wishlist` class)
   - Many-to-Many with `Product` entity (JoinTable: `wishlist_product`)

+- Represents a user's wishlist with a name and a list of products.
+- Associated with a user in a many-to-one relationship and with products in a many-to-many relationship.

 ## Category